ComplexSecurity/Burp-Suite-Exam/WebSockets/WebSockets.md

 ```

 Try to determine if any filtering takes place such as backslash escaping, HTML encoding angle brackets or other forms of encoding.
 Bypasses may be available.
 If forward slashes - `/` - are escaped, try using XSS payloads that do not require one such as the img above.

+For example, try sending the `<` as a starter alongside other characters such as `>` or keywords like `alert`.
+If encoded on the page, try intercepting it and resending the request with the decoded payload if it works.
 # Manipulating Handshake

 These vulnerabilities involve design flaws like: